Durrell Wildlife Conservation Trust: Durrell Wildlife Camp

 Work began on the Durrell Wildlife Camp in early 2012.
 The wooded copse to the west of Les Augres Manor, bordering on the 'Lemur Lake' enclosure housing a mixed population of ring-tailed lemurs, black and white ruffed lemurs and red-fronted brown lemurs to the southwest.
 The lodging was named among the best overnight lodging at a zoo in the UK.

 Organic farm

 The Trust established its own organic farm before any establishment of its kind in the UK.
 The Durrell Organic Farm was created in 1976 to provide the animal collection with non-chemically treated foods such as sunflowers and maize.
 It provides 70% of the animals' fruit, vegetable and forage needs over the year – produce which would otherwise cost the Trust well in excess of £20,000 to buy in commercially.

 Dodo Club

-The Dodo Club is the children's wing of the Durrell Wildlife Conservation Trust.
-The main focus of the club is environmental awareness and citizen science projects among younger members of the Trust.
-The Dodo Club is so named because the logo of the trust is a dodo, chosen by the founder Gerald Durrell as a reminder of man's wanton environmental destruction.
+The Dodo Club was the children's wing of the Durrell Wildlife Conservation Trust.
+The main focus of the club was environmental awareness and citizen science projects among younger members of the Trust.
+The Dodo Club was so named because the logo of the trust is a dodo, chosen by the founder Gerald Durrell as a reminder of man's wanton environmental destruction.